New restrictions risk pushing economy into double-dip recession

 Dundrum shopping centre on Monday afternoon: the consumer-facing part of the domestic economy will now take a further heavy beating and permanent closures look inevitable Photograph Nick Bradshaw/The Irish Times

-The economic recovery from the first Covid-19 recession now looks likely to be halted by tough new restrictions.
+The economic recovery from the first Covid-19 recession looks set to be halted by tough new restrictions.

 Not only in Ireland but across Europe there are now fears of a double-dip recession as restrictions are imposed in response to rapidly-increasing case numbers.
 The economic damage results not only from the immediate impact of the restrictions, which will be substantial, but also the wider impact on economic confidence.